ali-turkoglu/UI_Testing_Practice/README.md

 }
 ```

-8. Creating ***Hooks.java*** to add pre&post conditions to each scenario and each step, and adding some steps in it to take screenshots if a scenario will be fail
+8. Creating ***Hooks.java*** file under the **utilities** folder to add pre&post conditions to each scenario and each step, and adding some steps in it to take screenshots if a scenario will be fail
 ```
 public class Hooks {